craftzlife/aws-iam-identity-center-setup/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# AWS ACCESS CONTROL - IAM Identity Center

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands
 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile
 * `npm run test`    perform the jest unit tests